In this article

 Fair-market self-assessment without an ESTV Kursliste entry

 Step 1: Take marketplace snapshots on December 31.
 Visit Magic Eden Ordinals (magiceden.io/ordinals), Gamma.io, and the OKX Ordinals marketplace.
-For each platform, record the listed prices for your specific inscription or for comparable inscriptions from the same collection, with a timestamp showing December 31.
-Do this at multiple points during the day (morning, midday, close of European trading) to capture price range.
+For each platform, record the listed prices for your inscription or for comparable inscriptions from the same collection, with a timestamp showing December 31.
+Do this at multiple points during the day (morning, midday, close of European trading) to capture the price range.

 Step 3: Convert to CHF.
 Convert the USD or BTC listed price to CHF using the Swiss National Bank reference rate for December 31 (snb.ch/en/the-snb/mandates-goals/statistics/statistics-pub/zinsen-renditen).